 “Let me wrap this up while I finish dressing.”
 Greyson put on his tie and then his jacket while he kept talking.
-“The reason I’m making a statement tonight is that I want the public to know the real Greyson Myers—and I want them to know on MY terms.
-Peter Sanchez—the man who wrote yesterday’s article is planning to out me in next week’s issue.
+“The reason I’m making a statement tonight is that I want the public to know the real Greyson Myers—and I want them to know on my terms.
+Pete Sanchez—the man who wrote yesterday’s article—is planning to out me in next week’s issue.
 Most likely, his story is filled with lies and assumptions.
 Tonight—everything changes for Greyson Myers—and the story planned for next week will be killed.”

 “Peter Sanchez is a total asshole.
 He’s even worse than the temple biddies.”

 I don’t know why, but that struck me as one of the funniest things I’ve heard in a long, long time.
 I just started laughing out loud.
 “God!
 I’ve so missed this family!”